-If you’re uncertain whether your Alliance residence has unhealthy indoor air quality (IAQ), it likely does.
+If you’re unsure whether your Alliance home has bad indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more contaminated than outdoors, which can create long-term health problems.
+As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more contaminated than outdoors, which might create long-term health concerns.

 Most Common Sources of Unsatisfactory IAQ

-We’ve put together a list of the most common sources of inferior IAQ, the problems they make and how you can take care of these indoor air pollutants.
-If you’re troubled by the air inside your house, we recommend chatting with a pro like Jack's Heating, Cooling, Stoves & Fireplaces about which solutions are a good fit for your home.
+We’ve compiled a list of the most frequent sources of bad IAQ, the issues they make and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your residence, we suggest talking with a expert like Jack's Heating, Cooling, Stoves & Fireplaces about which solutions are ideal for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes leaked by regular household products.
+Volatile organic compounds, or VOCs, are chemicals emitted from regular household products.

 - Furniture